hossain-khan/android-trmnl-display/README.md

 ### Limitations 🚧
 * Right now, screen lock using [recommended](https://developer.android.com/develop/background-work/background-tasks/awake/screen-on) **`FLAG_KEEP_SCREEN_ON`** is not working.
 So, if you plan to keep the screen on idefinitely, you should set that in the device settings.

+## Application Overview

+The TRMNL Display Mirror app serves as a digital display mirror for TRMNL e-ink devices.
+The app connects to the TRMNL API, fetches display data, and shows it on Android devices.

+### Key Features

+- [x] Token-based authentication with the TRMNL API
+- [x] Automatic periodic image refresh from the server
+- [x] Manual refresh capabilities
+- [x] Configurable refresh rate based on server settings
+- [x] Image caching for offline viewing
+- [x] Refresh history logging